SkylineCommunications/dataminer-docs/release-notes/PA/PA_1.3.0.md

 > [!IMPORTANT]
 > When you update an existing installation with a new package, run the *SRM_Setup* script to make sure you are using the most recent version of the function packages.

-#### Integration of Skyline Process Automation Overview functions [ID_30496] [ID_30764]
+#### Integration of Skyline Process Automation and associated functions [ID_30496] [ID_30764]

-The Process Automation Framework has been adjusted to support the following *Skyline Process Automation Overview* functions:
+The Process Automation Framework has been adjusted to support the following functions:

 - PA None Start Event
 - PA Timer Start Event